Oreste-Luci/httpserver-gamescores/README.md

 The following improvements can be made to the solution:

 - Removed expired session tokens with scheduler to reduce memory consumption.
-In the implemented solution tokens are created every time a login request is received and they are only deleted when score post is made with an expired session key.
+In the implemented solution tokens are created every time a login request is received and they are only deleted when a score post is made with an expired session key.
-- Better denormalization, separation into more maps, in the DAO for better read performance.
+- Better denormalization, separation into more maps in the DAO for better read performance.
 - A deeper analysis of the locks needs to be made to determine if they can be applied per endpoint.
 - A distributed storage solution could be used to increase performace in response time and storage capacity, for example Cassandra.